Topzle Topzle

 Precluded

-The eighth flight test of Starship was to follow a trajectory similar to the previous mission, with a planned splashdown in the Indian Ocean.
-During the Ship's initial burn, its engines experienced premature shutdowns due to hardware failure on one of the center engines, causing it to spin out of control and eventually lose communications.
-The booster was successfully commanded to return to the launch site despite having two engines fail to relight for its boostback burn.
-To compensate, the booster performed a two-second longer boostback burn than seen on the previous flight.
-One of the failed engines managed to reignite for the catch, which was successful.
+Flight 8 was to follow a trajectory similar to the previous mission, with a planned splashdown in the Indian Ocean.
+During the Ship's initial burn, several engines shut down and the Ship lost control and later telemetry.
+The booster was successfully commanded to return to the launch site despite having two engines fail to relight for its boostback

 9